Photo by David Pisnoy / Unsplash

 Literature review

-In his research of 2014 “Why don’t you trade only four days a year?
-An empirical study into the abnormal returns of quarters first trading day”, Gil Cohen found a very brief period in which returns of S&P 500 tend to concentrate, the first trading day of each quarter:
+Gil Cohen in his research of 2014 “Why don’t you trade only four days a year?
+An empirical study into the abnormal returns of quarters first trading day”, found a very brief period in which returns of S&P 500 tend to concentrate, that is the first trading day of each quarter:

 “In this research I have called attention to a calendar anomaly that occurs at the beginning of each quarter.
 By calculating daily and annual returns for the S&P500 over 34 years, I have shown the existence of a First Day-of-Quarter (FDQ) effect.
 This anomaly becomes statistically significant beginning in the year 2000.